Bhushan Gagrani

-Bhushan Gagrani is an Indian Administrative Service officer of 1990 batch from Maharashtra cadre who serves as the Municipal Commissioner of Brihanmumbai Municipal Corporation (BMC) of Mumbai since March 2024.
-He also secured an All India rank 3rd in UPSC Civil Service Examination held in 1990.
+Bhushan Gagrani is an Indian Administrative Service officer of the 1990 batch from Maharashtra cadre who serves as the Municipal Commissioner of Brihanmumbai Municipal Corporation (BMC) since March 2024.
+He also secured an All-India rank 3 in UPSC Civil Service Examination held in 1990.

 Early life

-Bhushan Gagrani was born in the year of 1966 into a Marwadi family in Kolhapur, Maharashtra, India.
+Bhushan Gagrani was born in the year 1966 into a Marwadi family in Kolhapur, Maharashtra, India.
 He grew up in a region known for its cultural heritage, which contributed to his understanding of the Marathi language and culture.

-Gagrani pursued his education in Kolhapur, completing his post-graduation and obtained a M.Com degree from Shivaji University.
-He later earned a L.L.B degree from Nagpur University and a M.B.A degree from the University of Birmingham in the UK.
+Gagrani pursued his education in Kolhapur, completing his post-graduation and obtained an M.Com degree from Shivaji University.
+He later earned an L.L.B degree from Nagpur University and an M.B.A degree from the University of Birmingham in the UK.

-In 1990, Gagrani secured an All India Rank (AIR) 3rd in the UPSC Civil Services Examination.
+In 1990, Gagrani secured an All-India Rank (AIR) 3 in the UPSC Civil Services Examination.
 He became the first IAS officer to clear the examination using Marathi as the medium of instruction for the written test.